Rare dinosaur 'Barry' up for sale at Paris auction

 In April, a Tyrannosaurus rex was sold at auction for the first time in Europe.

-Speaking to the BBC at the time, Prof Steve Brusatte, a dinosaur expert at Edinburgh University, said he was concerned the skeletons, which are "scientifically very valuable" could "disappear into the vaults of private collectors".
+Speaking to the BBC at the time, Prof Steve Brusatte, a dinosaur expert at Edinburgh University, said he was concerned the skeletons, which were "scientifically very valuable" could "disappear into the vaults of private collectors".